 When buying your tickets you will need to decide on your seat preferences.
 There are two classes of carriage on shinkansen trains: Ordinary and Green Cars.
 The seats on Ordinary Cars are comfortable enough, but the seats on Green Cars are larger and offer a little more comfort, quiet and leg-room.
 Naturally, tickets for the Green Cars are more expensive and must be reserved in advance.
 Also, when purchasing a Japan Rail Pass, you must choose between an Ordinary Pass or a Green Pass.

 For ordinary tickets both non-reserved (自由席 – jiyu seki) and reserved seats (指定席 – shitei seki) are available in different carriages.
 The reserved seats will cost you a little extra.
+During the major peak periods, all seats on Nozomi trains are reserved, while Hikari and Kodama trains have non-reserved seats as usual.
 However, during busy periods (particularly national holidays) the non-reserved carriages do fill up, so it may be worth making a reservation to avoid the risk of standing throughout the journey.

 To summarize, when buying your tickets you will need to offer the following information: